BrianMwangi21/truekenyan/README.md

 6. Now, install all dependencies and navigate to client/ folder and run "npm run start".
 The browser will bring a pop-up asking you to connect, accept.
 All should be well now.

-7. At the bottom you'll find the form for a new article.
+7. Following the "Write tomorrow's article" link will lead you to another page where you will find the form for a new article.
 Try filling the fields then submit.
 Another pop-up will come, accept.
-Give it a few seconds then it will refresh by itself.
-If you scroll to the top, your new article will be the latest.
+Give it a few seconds then it will refresh back to the homepage.

 Have fun.